Aggregate TypesAggregate TypesAggregates

 - shallow copying: copies of a variable refer to the same object

-- shallow assignment: assignment makes a variable reference a different object
+- shallow assignment: assignment makes a variable refer to a different object

 - shallow ownership: member variables are also just references